You've Got a Golden Ticket: Improving Generative Robot Policies With A Single Noise Vector: Lottery Ticket Hypothesis for Robot Control

-We assume we are given a pretrained, frozen diffusion or flow matching robot control policy $\pi$.
-We treat this policy as a black box and do not assume we can access any intermediate steps of the denoising process.
-We also assume we are given an MDP representing a downstream task from which we can sample transitions (i.e., we can simulate the MDP but do not have access to the underlying model).
-Our goal is to adapt the policy $\pi$ behavior to maximize rewards while keeping the parameters frozen.
-While we do not make any assumptions about the pretrained policy, our method only works if the policy is steerable \cite{wagenmaker2025steering}, which is not guaranteed.
+Our main contribution is framing the search for a golden ticket, a fixed initial noise vector, as a mechanism for improving generative policy performance on a downstream task.
+We assume we are given a pretrained, frozen diffusion or flow matching robot control policy $\pi$, and treat this policy as a black box without access to any intermediate steps of the denoising process.
+Given an MDP representing a downstream task from which we can sample episode transitions, our goal is to adapt the policy $\pi$'s behavior to maximize rewards while keeping the parameters frozen.
+We propose: